University of British Columbia

 Visiting dates: February 2022 – February 2023

-Pengpeng LIU is a Ph.D. candidate in the School of Foreign Languages at Tongji University.
+Pengpeng Liu is a Ph.D. candidate in the School of Foreign Languages at Tongji University.
 He received his bachelor’s degree in the field of English language and literature.
 After graduation, he started to focus on translation studies.
 A master’s degree was conferred upon him for his graduation thesis on A Descriptive Study of Chinese Buddhist Sutra Translation Criticism.
 Currently, he intends to extend his research to English translations of Chinese Buddhist texts.
 He is writing his doctoral dissertation on English Missionaries’ Translation of Chinese Buddhist Canons in the 19th century.

 Qing ZHANG (Sichuan University)